itsabhiraj/Titanic/README.md

 # Projects
-This is the solution to the fammous competition on kaggle, the titanic survival problem.
+This is the solution to the famous competition on kaggle, the titanic survival problem.